-The National ICT infrastructure involves construction of National ICT Backbone (NICTBB) using Optic fibre cable as a medium of transport.
+The National ICT infrastructure involves construction of National ICT Backbone (NICTBB) using Optic fibre cable.
 The project will cover all regions and district headquarters in Tanzania mainland and Zanzibar and also provide cross border connectivity to Kenya, Uganda, Rwanda, Burudi, DRC, Zambia and Malawi.
-This project is now over 70% complete.
+This project is now over 90% complete.

 TANZICT set up an open Innovation Space and pre-Incubation space on the ground floor of COSTECH, which was officially opened on 31 October 2011.
-As at December 2012, there are 830 individuals registered to use the Innovation Space, which provides co-working space with Wi-Fi Internet access for up to 40 people and a meeting space for up to 60 people.
+As at December 2013, there were 1,400 individuals registered to use the Innovation Space, which provides co-working space with Wi-Fi Internet access for up to 40 people and a meeting space for up to 60 people.
 There are quite a lot of participants from the College of ICT working in the Innovation Space, which is very actively used on a daily basis from 8am - 10pm and 9am - 6pm on weekends.

 TANZICT co-operated with IIMC in relation to the second IST-Africa Living Lab Workshop in Dar es Salaam in May 2012.
-TANZICT is providing hands on support to emerging Living Labs in Iringa, Kigamboni and Arusha.
+TANZICT is providing hands on support to emerging Living Labs in Iringa, Kigamboni, Mwanza, Mbeya, Zanzibar and Arusha.

-The Dar Teknohama Business Incubator (DTBi) was set up in June 2011 under the Public Private Parternship between InfoDev and COSTECH.
+The Dar Teknohama Business Incubator (DTBi) was set up in June 2011 under the Public Private Parternship between InfoDev and COSTECH with grant funding for the first two years to sub-vent set up costs and training.
 It is currently hosted by COSTECH as an Incubator to support local technology-driven companies as well as young entrepreneurs with high growth potential.
-Dar Teknohama provides access to shared resources and facilities, providing mentoring services, networking opportunities and access to finance and markets.
-It supports pre-incubation in co-operation with TANZICT and currently has 7 residential companies being incubated.

 Funding: Infodev and COSTECH